How to Create a Sliding Fee Scale for Your Medical Practice

 • How to Re-certify

-• Documentation needed to Qualify (insurance, proof of income, family/household size, residency, etc)
+• Documentation required to Qualify (insurance, proof of income, family/household size, residency, etc.)

 • Fee Schedule